Origin and stability of generalized Wigner crystallinity in triangular moir\'e systems

-Lastly, we comment that the impact of this effective $NN$ renormalization is also confirmed by plotting the $T_c$ of the classical and quantum models as a function of $d/a$ in Fig.~\ref{fig:delta_ED_Tc}c.
-As expected, $T_c$ follows $V_{1,\text{eff}}$ rather than $V_1$ which we also check by plotting the ratio of $V_{1,\text{eff}}/T_c$ in the inset.
-Similar observation was noted for select values of $d/a$ in Ref. \cite{mak_xu2020correlated} in the classical calculation, but was not explained.
-Surprisingly, the temperature of the magnetic bump scales is inversely proportional to $(V_{1,\text{eff}})^3$ in agreement with a simplest exchange process in fourth-order perturbation theory (See Appendix \ref{sec:app_F} for more details).
+The impact of the \addt{renormalization of the NN interaction} is also confirmed by plotting the $T_c$ of the classical and quantum models as a function of $d/a$ in Fig.~\ref{fig:delta_ED_Tc}c.
+As expected, $T_c$ follows $V_{1,\text{eff}}$ from either method rather than $V_{1,\text{Coulomb}}$, which we also check by plotting the ratio of $V_{1,\text{eff}}/T_c$ in the inset.
+(We remark that similar observations for $T_c$ were made for specific values of $d/a$ for the classical model in ref. \cite{mak_xu2020correlated}, \addt{but the origin of this effect was not explained.)
+Based on our calculations we predict that $T_c$ must not change appreciably for large $d/a$ but at and below $d/a \approx 1-2$ the GWC becomes unstable and melts to give a Fermi liquid.}

+\\ \addt{{\bf{Magnetic interactions of GWC for \texorpdfstring{$n=1/3$}{}}}} \\ \addt{ We conclude by addressing briefly the question of magnetism of GWCs in the moiré TMDs, which remains an active area of research.
+We present some estimates of the GWC melting (crossover) temperature (which we refer to as $T_m$) for $n=1/3$ as a function of $V_1/t$ in the NN model.
+Strictly speaking, there is no true long-range magnetic order in two dimensions at finite temperature, so there is no sharp peak in the specific heat at low temperature, and we associate $T_m$ with the location of the local maximum.}

+\addt{ For $V_1/t$ large (and assuming $U \gg V_1$), where the charge order corresponds to the $\sqrt{3} \times \sqrt{3}$ triangular crystal, the magnetic exchange between two particles with opposite spins is generated (to lowest order) by an exchange process that involves four hops (two hops for each particle) on the underlying triangular lattice, shown in Fig. \ref{fig:magnetism}b.
+This gives rise to a magnetic exchange scale that is expected to scale as $t^4/V_1^{3}$.
+We see evidence of this scale indirectly in $T_m$ which scales as the same power \addt{of $V_1$} (see Fig.~\ref{fig:magnetism}a) .
+We plot physical estimates for $T_m$ in Kelvin, incorporating the overall scale factor coming from $t$, which clarifies what temperatures should be probed in future experiments.
+More work is needed to ascertain detailed properties in the context of LR interactions and beyond NN hoppings, along with higher order spin exchange effects. }

-\textit{Outlook and Summary} In summary, we have studied zero- and finite-temperature properties of a generalized Wigner crystal at $n=1/3$ and $n=2/3$ filling.
-We employed a mixture of numerical techniques to describe an effective extended Hubbard model on the triangular lattice, relevant to moiré materials.
+\\ \MakeUppercase{\textbf{Discussion}} \\ In summary, we have studied zero- and finite-temperature properties of GWCs at $n=1/3$ and $n=2/3$ filling.
+We employed a \addt{combination} of numerical techniques to describe an effective extended Hubbard model on the triangular lattice, relevant to moiré materials.
 Crucially, throughout the manuscript, we related the extended Hubbard model parameters to realistic values expected from the Coulomb interaction and tight-binding estimates of the band structure.